Cancer2806/KVH/README.md

 # Cottage Bookings
-Accommodation Website and Booking Application
+Responsive Accommodation Website and Booking Application

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description

-The application allows visitors to browse the Site and then to book accommodation once happy that it meets their needs.
+The responsive application allows visitors to browse the Site and then to book accommodation once happy that it meets their needs.
 In order to finalise a booking, a visitor must create a User profile.
 Once the User profile is complete, a logged in Guest can view their bookings, current and previous, and also view their profile.
 The application uses the MERN stack, with a GraphQl/Apollo middleware arrangement.
 Users with 'admin' privileges can view and update bookings (update/confirm/cancel), property details, cottage/room details and users (determining who should have admin privileges).
 The application is currently a work in progress.

 <br>